 How much and how often should I feed my puppy?

 Your puppy should be offered food and water from approximately 7:00am – 5:00pm.
 This is called the “free feed” method and works best with our puppies and dogs.
 They are not known overeaters and will graze/eat only as they are hungry.
-Your puppy has been eating Life’s Abundance All Stage dog food.
+Your puppy has been eating Earthborn unrefinded All Life Stages-Smoked Turkey dog food, not the puppy food.
 Upon arrival of your puppy, you need to make sure your puppy is eating and drinking.
 If not, their blood sugar can drop quickly and they can become dehydrated.
-If not interested in the kibble, you can offer canned albacore tuna or cooked ground hamburger to get them to eat if not interested in the other food.
+If not interested in the kibble, you can add hot water to soften, or canned albacore tuna in water- once or twice.
 Loss of appetite can be normal when transitioning into a new home.

 How long has my puppy been sleeping in their crate at night?

 Your puppy has been going to bed around 10:00pm – 11:00pm and comes out of their crate in the morning around 6:00am – 7:00am.
 Your puppy can hold it overnight for this time period.
 Puppies should be taken out to “go potty” right before bed.
 Your puppy has been sleeping through the night here with us before leaving, however this does not mean a guaranteed smooth first couple of nights.
 If your puppy cries or barks at night in the crate, and you plan on crate training, do not take your puppy out in the middle of the night for comforting as your puppy will be positively reinforced that to be let out it just has to make noise.
 Where you leave your Manor Lake Australian Labradoodle’s crate at night is up to you.
 It is ok to leave the puppy in their crate in a kitchen or laundry room.
 What many people do is have the puppy’s crate in their bedroom where the puppy can see them.